 Margate, Kent

-Many of the beaches on England’s south coast are disappointingly pebbly but if it’s golden sands you’re after, look no further than Margate.
+Many of the beaches on England’s south coast are disappointingly pebbly but if it’s soft sands you’re after, look no further than Margate.

 Located on the north part of the Kent coast, Margate fully deserves its reputation as one of the UK’s most up-and-coming seaside towns.
-Until recently a rather deprived and run-down community, Margate is going through a revival, and now boasts pretty streets full of pastel-painted houses, cafés serving delicious pastries, independent boutiques and a thriving vintage fashion scene.
+Until recently a rather deprived and run-down community, Margate is going through a revival, and now boasts pretty streets full of pastel-painted houses, cafés serving delicious pastries, quirky shops and a thriving vintage fashion scene.

-Enjoy cocktails and seafood at the Buoy and Oyster or a relaxing pint at Cinque Ports pub.
-Or if you prefer something simpler, just grab a fresh hot takeaway fish’n’chips from Peter’s Fish Factory and eat it on the steps overlooking the sea.
+Enjoy cocktails and seafood at the Buoy and Oyster or, if you prefer something simpler, just grab a fresh hot takeaway fish’n’chips from Peter’s Fish Factory and eat it on the steps overlooking the sea.

 Margate is just one and a half hours by train or about two hours by car from London, and about 30 minutes from the cathedral city of Canterbury.
 It’s the perfect place for a day trip if you’re feeling the need to soak up some ‘Vitamin Sea’.